K3D-tools/K3D-jupyter/docs/source/why_using_k3d_jupyter/index.rst

 Features
 ========

-K3D-jupyter primarily aims is to be an easy and efficient 3D visualization tool.
+K3D-jupyter primarily aims is to be an easy and efficient 3D visualization tool. |br|
 To do so, it focuses on straightforward user experience, providing an API similar to the well-known matplotlib_, and uses the maximum of accelerated 3D graphics in web browsers.